0zhongying0/Distance-and-Similarity-Implement/README.md

 # Distance-and-Similarity-Implement
-a implement of several distances such as Euclidean distance, Chebyshev distance.
+an implement of several distances such as Euclidean distance, Chebyshev distance.
 ## Usage
 ### Dependence
 - python3